continental/pydremio/README.md

 ## Examples

-- By default the queries are run with *Arrow Flight*.
+- By default, the queries are run with *Arrow Flight*.
 - The reason behind is that http-queries generate a lot of temporary cache.
 This cache is stored for longer time and for each query again.
 This may cause high storage-costs if you query big tables!
 - For small datasets this may not a good trade-off in duration.
 Try `run(method='http')` instead.